Removing Reflections from RAW Photos: Geometric reflection synthesis

 We model consumer photography applications in which one sees a subject partially visible behind glass and takes a picture of it.
 This constrains the relative pose of the camera and glass, and introduces natural priors on the location and appearance of reflections.
 For example, skies typically reflect near the top of images, and reflections are typically stronger at the edges of photos where the camera rays strike the glass at a relatively higher angle of incidence, $\theta_\mathrm{i}$.

 \textbf{Inclination angle $\phi$}.
 Most glass is approximately vertical, so if the viewpoint of $t$ looks upward, the viewpoint of $r$ should as well.
 We use a pose estimator~\cite{holdgeoffroy2017}, and augment the search for realistic pairings $(t, r)$, \cref{sec:photometric_synthesis}, by checking if \mb{\phi_t - \phi_r = \Delta_\phi} is below a maximum absolute value.
 In addition to this inclination discrepancy filter, images are culled if their inclination angle $\phi$ exceeds a threshold.
+This aligns the horizons of $t$ and $r$, which introduces spatial priors, as illustrated in \cref{fig:supp:dataset_overview} examples $2$, $5$, $14$, $20$, and $24$.

 \textbf{Roll angle $\rho$}.
 Images are culled if their estimated roll $\rho$ exceeds a maximum absolute value as these typically indicate that the pose estimator has failed.

 \mbox{\textbf{Field of view}}.
 Images are also culled if the estimated vertical FOV is zero, which indicates general pose estimation failures.
 Otherwise we randomly sample \mb{\mathrm{FOV} \sim \mathcal{U}(\mathrm{FOV}_\mathrm{min}, \mathrm{FOV}_\mathrm{max})}, where $\mathcal{U}$ is the uniform distribution.